 If you leave Constant Contact or Mailchimp:

-- Make sure you have all the custom fields and tags while you export subscribers.
+- Make sure you include all custom fields and tags when exporting subscribers.

 - Export templates and create the new tool from scratch for core flows.